pt-medals/pt-medals/README.md

 </p>

 <p align=center>
-<i> NOTE: If I didn't add the request, then either the category/character slot is full, you didn't add the github or you didn't say what media the character is from!
+<i> NOTE: If I didn't add the request then either the category/character slot is full, you didn't add the github or you didn't say what media the character is from!
+I may also not add you if I find it uncomfortable or wrong.
 Please do have in mind that I'm a person too, it might take me some time to update this!
 BE PATIENT PLEASE!</i>
 </p>